 In some cases, information or agencies that meet criteria to remain independent of these 2 websites may maintain a separate digital presence.

-A publishing decision tree will guide agencies through questions about the audience, purpose and nature of the content to determine where it might be published within the NSW Government website ecosystem.
+The publishing decision tree guides agencies through questions about the audience, purpose and nature of the content to determine where it might be published within the NSW Government website ecosystem.

 Role of nsw.gov.au